Chela Makes Art Because It Doesn’t Ask For Papers

 Chela shows the first drawing she made in her sketchbook.
 Photo by LaPhoenikera.com

-She started going to Cartwright School and she remembers drawing the illustrations from the Ramona book series.
-For her book reports she’d draw the main character and write a little bit about the book but when she presented that in class they teased her because they thought she traced them.
-“That would bother me so much and I would tell them ‘no, I didn’t trace them!’ but they didn’t believe I knew how to draw.”
+She started going to Cartwright School, and she remembers drawing the illustrations from the Ramona book series.
+For her book reports, she’d draw the main character and write a little bit about the book, but when she presented that in class, they teased her because they thought she traced them.
+“That would bother me so much, and I would tell them, ‘No, I didn’t trace them!’ but they didn’t believe I knew how to draw.”

-Self portrait with Dalí mustache.
+Self-portrait with Dalí mustache.

-I met Chela back in the mid-2000s but not as an artist.
+I met Chela back in the mid-2000s, but not as an artist.
 I knew her as a badass music promoter in La Phoenikera.
 She had a company called Mundo Rojo Entertainment and was bringing bands to the city that fed the musical cravings of rockeros and fans of independent music.
-Bands like Zoe, El Gran Silencio (the band members stuffed their faces with Chela’s mom’s gorditas de azucar) and Panteón Rococó.
-I met her when her hair reached her shoulders and it would fling side to side when she indulged on the dance floor.
+Bands like Zoe, El Gran Silencio (the band members stuffed their faces with Chela’s mom’s gorditas de azúcar), and Panteón Rococó.
+I met her when her hair reached her shoulders, and it would fling side to side when she indulged on the dance floor.

 Chela in front of one of the portraits she’s preparing for her show on Sept.
 2. Photo by Chela.

 For some time, Chela felt like she hadn’t accomplished anything.
-This person who other promoters looked up to didn’t feel like the events she organized, the talent she brought, the music she introduced us to amounted to much.
+This person who other promoters looked up to didn’t feel like the events she organized, the talent she brought, and the music she introduced us to amounted to much.
 Mind you, she is responsible for taking the Phoenikra band Babaluca to L.A. for the first time, where they gained popularity.
-Babaluca’s lead singer at the time is Grammy award-winner, Carla Morrison.
+Babaluca’s lead singer at the time is now Grammy award-winner Carla Morrison.

 Immigration raids were raging in the city, she had applied for DACA but it was denied and her mom said to her “don’t get a job.
-The raids are happening right now and your DACA was denied.
-I don’t want something to happen to you and they deny it again.”
+The raids are happening right now, and your DACA was denied.
+I don’t want something to happen to you, and they deny it again.”
 She was in a rough place for a couple of years.

 Chela posts her drawings on her Instagram account @chelinski.art.